SIPH confirmed another death due to COVID-19 - Local News 8

 SIPH confirmed another death due to COVID-19

-BANNOCK COUNTY, Idaho (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed another death associated with COVID-19 in Bannock County.
+BANNOCK COUNTY, Idaho (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed the first death associated with COVID-19 in Caribou County.

 Out of respect to these individuals’ families, no additional details will be released.